bvotava-757/SongTangle/README.md

 Please watch this repository for updates on the status of the project.

-## Official Documentation

-Documentation for the entire framework can be found on the [Laravel website](http://laravel.com/docs).

 ### Contributing To SongTangle

 **All issues and pull requests should be filed on the [lxndrtsh/songtangle](http://github.com/lxndrtsh/SongTangle) repository.**